Have you ever wondered how do student loans work?

 - Fill out a quick simple form (2 mins) – It only takes one form to see the many different lender options.

 - Choose an option you like (2 mins) – On Credible, you can easily compare the different lenders all in one place.

 - Provide your loan details (3 mins) – After providing more information about yourself, it takes one business day to receive your finalized offer.

 Before refinancing a federal student loan, though, you will want to think about different federal benefits that you may be giving up.
 You may give up income-based repayment plans, loan forgiveness for those who have certain public service jobs (including jobs at public schools, the military, Peace Corps, and more).
 By refinancing your federal student loans, you may be giving up any future options for these loan forgiveness programs.

 However, keep in mind that by refinancing your student loans, you may receive lower monthly payments, lower interest rates, and more.
 This may help you pay off your debt much faster.
 For me, I didn’t qualify for any loan forgiveness, so refinancing would have definitely helped me if I knew about it back then.

 What you should think about before you refinance a student loan.

 Before you decide to refinance a student loan, I wanted to talk about what choices you have with handling your student loans.

 - If you want to take advantage of deferment, loan forgiveness, or some other sort of federal student loan program, you may want to think twice before refinancing your federal student loans.
-For more information, I recommend reading USA Today’s article What careers can get you student loan forgiveness?

 - Be careful with variable interest rates.
 While they may seem appealing at times, remember that your interest rate may fluctuate.
 If you currently have a variable rate, you may want to refinance into a fixed-rate, which can make refinancing a great decision for you.